COSC3020/mergesort-Mgoodno1/README.md

 Sources:
 Lecture notes
-ChatGPT to understand why the worst case is not O(n log n)
+ChatGPT to understand why the worst case is not O(n log n) (Was used to understand why the worst case in not O(n log n) because I was really stuck so I was trying to find something to identify and build off of.
+ChatGPT actually reassured me that it was O(n log n) which I knew was wrong thanks to the professor.
+I then compared my reasoning with the results of ChatGPT, there were contradictions which I then built on and eventually got to log(n^2 log n).
+I can include my reasoning of how I got here if you want, I thought it was unesscary due to the process of comparing with ChatGPT.
+So all the reasoning is of my own work, just influenced by ChatGPT and made me see where I was going wrong on accident.)

 # Plagarism Statement
 All exercises must contain the following statement: “I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”